Building my second company. This time, it's in the domain of econ., and yet again feel like a stranger in a strange land.

 Originally from the midwest, I moved out here for college (cs/stanford).
 Spent a few years in Seattle, enough to become a coffee snob.
 But I feel most at home here.

-Worked at two companies that grew from small to large public institutions (and in one case, ginormous: Google).
+Worked at two companies that grew from small to large public institutions.
 Realized I hate navigating political organizations so I struck out on my own to start a company.
 After years, building that company, it was recently acquired by a well-known internet company, officially closing that chapter of my life.
 I'm now building my second company.
 For the first time in my professional life, I feel like my intellectual passion and work are truly aligned.

 I'm probably the most optimistic person you have ever met.
 As an entrepreneur, I believe in the power of attitude and intention.
 I spend a lot of time thinking and engaged in intellectual activities.
 But I also think balance in life is essential, which is why I exercise daily and take frequent vacations (I've been going to Maui every few months, but I'm open to alternative suggestions).